How to install Java 21 on Ubuntu

 sudo apt install default-jre

-Update your package listing with apt update
+Update Ubuntu’s package listing

 sudo apt-get update